Bumpeet/project_files/README.md

 # project_files
-This is my MTP files
+This are my MTP files

 Step for running the ISOM model
 1) Edit the parameters of the PFR model ISOM.mo in the OpenModelica editor.